IxDay/gordon/potato/README.rst

 It is possible to interact directly with the database through a shell, by running the following commands:

-* ``docker-compose run dbwatcher bash``: start and attach the watcher.
+* ``docker-compose run potatowatcher bash``: start and attach the watcher.
 * ``./helper.sh``: connect to the database.

 Consult volumes (logs, config)
 ------------------------------

-To consult volumes we only have to connect the rulzurdb volumes to a simple
+To consult volumes we only have to connect the potato volumes to a simple
 container: `docker run --rm --volumes-from potato -ti busybox sh`

 The files will be available in the place where volumes were mounted in